pdwaggoner/pdwaggoner.github.io/Research.md

 ### Manuscripts in Preparation (Selected)
 ##### >> See also preprints at [arXiv](https://arxiv.org/search/?query=Waggoner%2C+Philip&searchtype=all&source=header){:target="_blank"} or [SSRN](https://papers.ssrn.com/sol3/cf_dev/AbsByAuth.cfm?per_id=2663173){:target="_blank"}

-* Where are we going with statistical computing?
-From mathematical statistics to collaborative data science (with Dominique Makowski)

 * Democratic Development of Algorithms (with Robert Y. Shapiro)